All films screened at the festival have English subtitles.

 Cast: Wojciech Mecwaldowski, Jan Peszek, Anna Smołowik, Rafał Rutkowski

-The title protagonist is an orderly art teacher whose main problem in life is his father - an incessantly partying artist-painter.
+The title Juliusz is an orderly art teacher whose main problem in life is his father - an incessantly partying artist-painter.
 When the senior suffers a second heart attack and yet refuses to change his lifestyle, Juliusz will have to find a way to influence his behavior.
-The cure for the hero's ills will seem to be accidentally met, careless veterinarian - Dorota.
-It will turn out, however, that real problems are just coming
+The cure for the hero's ills seems to accidentally appear as a careless veterinarian - Dorota.
+It will turn out, however, that real problems are just coming.

 Squadron 303.
 A True Story / Dywizjon 303.
 Historia prawdziwa (2018)

 Duration: 100 min.

 Cast: Maciej Zakościelny, Piotr Adamczyk, Krzysztof Kwiatkowski, Antoni Królikowski, Maciej Cymorek

 This film is based on Arkady Fiedler’s bestselling book and a true story of Polish pilots, heroes of the Battle of Britain.
 Jan Zumbach, a.k.a.
 Donald, recovers from a plane crash in a sanatorium when World War II breaks out, forcing him to leave the country.
 A similar fate awaits the heroic flight instructor Witold Urbanowicz.
 Both of them move to Great Britain and join RAF to carry on the fight against the enemy.
 Soon, their heroic deeds catch the attention of commanders and inspire the 303 Squadron – the elite and mostly Polish air force unit.
 Underestimated and mocked at first, the team quickly wins respect for their outstanding patriotism and bravery.